teknopaul/binjs/binjs/doc/Xml.md

     binjs_import("~lib/Sax.js");

 Parsing with sax requires passing callback functions which is nodejs's style of working.
-The Sax nodejs parser is  synchnous code so can be used as follows.
+The Sax nodejs parser is synchronous code so can be used as follows.

     var parser = new Sax().parser();
     var text = new File("./doc.xml").read();

     var xmlVer = "";
     parser.onopentag = function (node) {
         if (node.name == "abc")
           xmlVer = node.attributes["version"];
     };